Rychard/CodingStandards/csharp/commenting.md

 ## Intellisense Comments

 Use triple slash `///` comments for documenting the public interface of each class.
-This will allow Visual Studio to pick up the method’s information for Intellisense.
+This will allow Visual Studio to pick up the method's information for Intellisense.
 It is strongly suggested to add these types of comments before each `public`, `internal`, and `protected` class member, but it is up to the individual developer to determine whether to include these comments for `private` members.
 There exists a free plugin for Visual Studio by the name of [GhostDoc](http://submain.com/products/ghostdoc.aspx) which facilitate the creation of these types of comments.